Start here to learn how to build full-stack apps with Apollo

-We want you to feel confident that you have the knowledge you need to build a production-ready app with Apollo, so we're forgoing hello world in favor of a real world example complete with authentication, pagination, testing, and more.
-Ready?
-Let’s dive right in!
+We want you to feel empowered to build your own production-ready app with Apollo, so we're skipping "Hello World" in favor of an example that's closer to "Real World", complete with authentication, pagination, testing, and more.

-In this tutorial, we'll build an interactive app for reserving your spot on an upcoming Space-X launch.
-You can think of it as an Airbnb for space travel!
+In this tutorial, we'll build an interactive app for reserving a seat on an upcoming SpaceX launch.
+Think of it as an Airbnb for space travel!
 All of the data is real, thanks to the SpaceX-API.